useblocks/sphinx-needs-enterprise/docs/contribute.rst

 How to run test cases based on a Sphinx project is nearly undocumented by Sphinx itself.
 Some information can be found here: https://github.com/sphinx-doc/sphinx/issues/7008

 Doc build
 ---------

 With external services
 ~~~~~~~~~~~~~~~~~~~~~~
-This build is for systems, which have e.g. a running CodeBeamer instance available, so that real data can
+This build is for systems, which have e.g. a running CodeBeamer instance available so that real data can
-be fetched during build.
+be fetched during the build.

 On project root: ``make docs-html``